jellevink/courseware/topics/cloud/modules/infrastructure-as-a-service/README.md

 ### Advantages

+Here are some of the main advantages:
-* **No capital expense and reduction in costs.**
+- **No capital expense and reduction in costs.**
 There is no upfront costs as you pay for what you use.
 An attractive solution for start-ups.
-* **Business continuity and disaster recovery.**
+- **Business continuity and disaster recovery.**
 Typically in order to achieve high availability, disaster recovery and business continuity requires a significant investment in both technology and staff.
  With the right Service Layer Agreement (SLA) on IaaS you could reduce the costs while achieving the previously mentioned functionality.
-* **Rapid innovation** the infrastructure is ready in minutes or hours for you to launch a product compared to days or weeks when done internally.
+- **Rapid innovation** the infrastructure is ready in minutes or hours for you to launch a product compared to days or weeks when done internally.
-* **Rapid response** to demand with scaling up to accommodate those holiday spikes and scaling down once they're over saves money.
+- **Rapid response** to demand with scaling up to accommodate those holiday spikes and scaling down once they're over saves money.
-* **More focus on business** time saved on not requiring to care for the IT infrastructure can be spent on other business needs.
+- **More focus on business** time saved on not requiring to care for the IT infrastructure can be spent on other business needs.
-* **Stability, reliability and supportability** can be achieved with the right SLA with the provider.
+- **Stability, reliability and supportability** can be achieved with the right SLA with the provider.
 Things like: software updates, hardware, troubleshooting or equipment problems could be taken care of by the provider freeing up the time to focus on the business.
-* **Security** through the service provider can be better in most cases than what you may be able to achieve in house , it will depend on the SLA you choose.
+- **Security** through the service provider can be better in most cases than what you may be able to achieve in house, it will depend on the SLA you choose.